Skip to main content

 Sonographers enjoy diverse career paths, with opportunities in education, community healthcare, leadership and research positions within the medical imaging industry.
 Sonographers can practise across a wide variety of imaging disciplines, including musculoskeletal, obstetric and gynaecological, abdomen and chest, breast, vascular, cardiac and paediatric.

 Sonographers hold an important role in the field of healthcare, with approximately 4,800 Australian professionals currently employed in sonography jobs.
 Demand for proficient sonographers is expected to rise as the importance of diagnostic imaging in healthcare becomes increasingly apparent.
-Job growth in the medical imaging sector is forecasted to be 14.7% over the next five years.
+Job growth in the medical imaging sector is forecasted to be 14.7 per cent over the next five years.

 Australian job platforms list a variety of positions suitable for prospective sonographers exploring employment opportunities.
 The average annual sonographer salary in Australia ranges from approximately $115,000 to $135,000.